EvanMarie/fibonacci-playground/readme.md

 **Live Demo:** [https://evanmarie.github.io/fibonacci-playground/](https://evanmarie.github.io/fibonacci-playground/)

 An interactive 3D visualization exploring the mathematical beauty of the Fibonacci spiral and phyllotaxis patterns found throughout nature.
-Experience the golden ratio in action through dynamic animations and real-time parameter control.
+Originally created for students in the **Learn With Lumi** educational platform, this playground demonstrates how hands-on exploration makes complex mathematical concepts intuitive and second nature.

 ![Fibonacci Spiral Preview](https://via.placeholder.com/800x400/131924/e2e8f0?text=Fibonacci+Spiral+Visualization)

+## 🎓 Educational Philosophy

+This visualization embodies the Learn With Lumi philosophy that **concepts become intuitive through play**.
+Just as Lumi, our AI learning companion, adapts to each student's unique learning style, this interactive playground allows learners to discover the golden ratio's secrets through direct manipulation and exploration.

+### Why Interactive Learning Matters
+Traditional mathematics education often presents the Fibonacci sequence and golden ratio as abstract formulas to memorize.
+This playground transforms these concepts into **living, breathing patterns** that students can:
+- **Manipulate in real-time** to see immediate cause-and-effect relationships
+- **Discover naturally** through guided exploration rather than rote learning
+- **Connect to nature** by experiencing the same patterns found in sunflowers and galaxies
+- **Make intuitive** through repeated interaction and visual feedback

+When students can **play with mathematical concepts**, they develop deep understanding that goes far beyond memorization.
+This hands-on approach aligns perfectly with Learn With Lumi's AI-driven personalized education, where each learner's curiosity drives their educational journey.

 ## ✨ Features